reorx/printable-css/example.md

 ### Unordered list

 * An item

+  A paragraph in item

 * Another item

+  A paragraph in item

 * Yet another item

+  A paragraph in item

 * And there's more...

+  A paragraph in item

 ## Paragraph modifiers